 The other lesson I wanted to take in was from the book The First 20 Hours: How to Learn Anything . . .
 Fast!
 The principle idea is that we need to give a new goal or hobby twenty hours before we quit.
-The first twenty hours we are going to be kind to our beginner self and engage in deliberate practice.
+For the first twenty hours, we are going to be kind to our beginner self and engage in deliberate practice.
 When we quit or give up it is most likely to happen in those first 20 hours.
 Commit to twenty hours before you even start.

 The First 20 Hours: How to Learn Anything . . .
 Fast! by Josh Kaufman